LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [The Most Important Metric You'll Ever Need](https://barryoreilly.com/2016/08/29/the-most-important-metric-youll-ever-need/) - by Barry O'Reilly.
 Takeaway: "ask your team what their rate of learning is"—this, as Software Lead Weekly's Oren Ellenbogen notes, "is actually a great question to ask on your 1:1s and company surveys."

+- [On Being a Bad Manager](https://m.signalvnoise.com/on-being-a-bad-manager-e56e1fb3d9dc) - by Jason Fried.
+Takeaway: "Observation is no substitute for doing."

 - [On Leadership vs Management](https://dbsmasher.com/2017/09/30/on-leadership-vs-management/) - by dbsmasher.
 Takeaway: a "flight of ideas" about the ability of all members of an organization to be leaders, and what to do to cultivate that mindset (and what not to do.

 - [The Principles of Quantum Team Management](http://firstround.com/review/the-principles-of-quantum-team-management/) - by James Everingham.
 Takeaway: "Setting up your team the way you would set up a machine can give you a ton of leverage — as long as you realize how complicated and unpredictable the people in that machine can be."